 Physiotherapy in Haarlem

-For a start: The Corona-crisis seems to slowdown.
-Meanwhile we have re-opened fully for consultation and treatment.
-We like to recall the strict regulations: stay at HOME if you experience a cough, painful throat, sneezing, a headache or feel a temp-rise (till 37oC) or fever (more than 38oC).
-Contact your GP for more information by phone, don’t visit them.
-We still respect the rule of save distance, so when we treat our patients and need to get real close, we still wear a facemask (FFP2) to ensure safety.
+The COVID-19 pandemic is still very active, you can’t miss it!
+Meanwhile we are fully open for consultation and treatment.
+We like to recall the strict regulations: stay at HOME if you experience a cough, painful throat, sneezing, a headache or feverish feeling.
+Test yourself or contact your GP for more information by phone, don’t visit them.
+We still respect the rule of save distance, so when we treat our patients and need to get real close, we wear a facemask (FFP2) to ensure safety.
 Safety for you, aswell as for ourselves.

 Working from home gives you new opportunities; join the home-workout: The Small-Space Workout challenge.